Marfan Syndrome in Children

 depend on how severe the condition is.

-Your child will be closely watched for problems by getting regular checkups, echocardiography,
+professionals will watch your child closely for problems by getting regular checkups,

 -